dbakewel/netbots/README.md

 Scanning smaller slices is useful for firing shells accurately.
 Scanning a small slice is a good indication of the direction to the enemy.
 Since a scan returns the distance to the enemy, the robot then knows both the estimated direction and exact distance of the enemy.

 Direction and distance is all that is needed for a **[fireCanonRequest](#fireCanon)** message.
 Shells fired from the canon will travel in the specific direction until they reach the specified distance and then they will explode.
 Only one shell from a robot can be in progress at a time.
 If a shell is already in progress then firing a new shell will replace the old shell and the old shell with not explode.

-## Obstacles and Jam Zones

-Obstacles and Jam Zones and are not turned on by default.
-See server help for switches to enable them.

-Jam Zones hide robots from enemy scans.
-Robots **fully within** a jam zone will not be detected by scans however they can continue to use their scanner normally.

-Obstacles block robots and shells however they are transparent to scan, i.e., scan results are the same with or without obstacles.
-If a shell hits an obstacle before reaching the specified distance then it will stop and not explode.

-Obstacles and Jam Zones are placed randomly and do not move during a tournament.
-Robots are informed of the location of Jam Zones and Obstacles is in the server configuration in the **[joinReply](#join)** message.

 ## Damage